What our priorities are and how we are doing

 This section relates to accreditation and monitoring reports by professional, statutory or regulatory bodies and information that the University is legally obliged to make available to its funding and/or monitoring bodies.

-• The Office for Students (OfS) is the regulator and competent authority for Higher Education in the United Kingdom.
-Reports made are available from the Office for Students website.
-These include:
+The Office for Students (OfS) is the regulator and competent authority for Higher Education in the United Kingdom.
+OfS requires the University to make the following documents available.

 Compliance with duties under the Equality Act 2010